-Kora leaned against the wall, arms crossed, one ankle resting lightly atop the other.
-“I’ll focus on training—brush up on the sword and shield stuff.”
+Kora was leaning against the wall, arms crossed, one ankle resting lightly atop the other.
+“I’ll focus on my weapon-work—brush up on the sword and shield stuff.”

 Eun nodded.
-“I’m going to rework our schedule—make sure we’re getting in some team training.”
+“I’m going to redo our schedule—make sure we’re getting in some team training.”

-He opened his mouth to protest, but she cut him off with: “Peter.
-You’re not going down a robot-suit rabbit hole.
+Peter opened his mouth to protest, but she cut him off with: “Peter.
+You’re not going down a robo-suit rabbit hole.
 Not on my watch.”